Should I do my conveyancing online?

 Keeping track of my case

-Before you appoint a conveyancer it is a good idea to familiarise yourself with the process so that you know what to expect.
-You can learn more in our guide on the conveyancing process
+Before you appoint a conveyancer, it’s a good idea to familiarise yourself with the conveyancing process so that you know what to expect.

 Could I do it myself?

-It is also possible to do the conveyancing yourself, but beware there are risks and it could end up costing you more in the long run.
-Here’s our guide on whether you should do conveyancing yourself
+It is possible to do the conveyancing yourself, but beware there are risks and it could end up costing you more in the long run.
+Read more about DIY conveyancing to understand this further.

-As long as you’re comparing like-for-like when you get your quotes and have an indication of customer ratings and reviews, then there isn’t much in the decision between high street or e- conveyancers.
-In our opinion it comes down to the quality of the conveyancer on your case and you being an informed client.
+As long as you’re comparing like-for-like when you get your quotes and have an indication of customer ratings and reviews, then there isn’t much in the decision between high street or online conveyancers.
+In our opinion it comes down to the quality of the conveyancer on your case and you being an informed and responsive client.